Lake District National Park, England, United Kingdom: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types G. It's important that you choose the necessary kind.
-A lot of adapters currently being sold are just plug changers and require your electronics to change the voltage themselves.
-If yours can't do that they could burn up.
-This one is sufficent for most places.
+A plug adapter that supports outlet types G. Ensure that you get the correct kind.
+A lot of adapters available are just plug changers and require your electronics to change the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one should be appropriate for most countries.

 Luggage scale to avoid fees